emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Faux Dynamic Linking
 --------------------

-Emscripten's goal is to generate the fastest and smallest possible code, and for that reason it focuses on generating a single JavaScript file for an entire project.
-For that reason, dynamic linking should be avoided when possible.
+Emscripten's goal is to generate the fastest and smallest possible code.
+For that reason it focuses on compiling an entire project into the single file, avoiding dynamic linking when possible.

-For this reason, by default, when the `-shared` flag use used to build a shared library, Emscripten will produce an ``.so`` library that is actually just a regular ``.o`` object file (Under the hood it uses `ld -r` to combine objects into a single larger object).
+By default, when the `-shared` flag is used to build a shared library, Emscripten will produce an ``.so`` library that is actually just a regular ``.o`` object file (Under the hood it uses `ld -r` to combine objects into a single larger object).
 When these faux "shared libraries" are linked into your application they are effectively linked as static libraries.
 When building these shared libraries *Emcc* will ignore other shared libraries on the command line.
 This is to ensure that the same dynamic library is not linked multiple times in intermediate build stages, which would result in duplicate symbol errors.

 See :ref:`experimental support <Dynamic-Linking>` for how to build true dynamic libraries, which can be linked together either at load time, or at runtime (via